marcwebbie/passpie/README.md

 ## Bugs & Questions

-You can file bugs in our github issues tracker, and ask any technical questions on Stack Overflow using the pydub tag.
-We keep an eye on both.
+You can file bugs in our github [issues tracker](https://github.com/marcwebbie/passpie/issues), and ask any technical questions on Stack Overflow using the passpie tag.

 ## Common issues